10 Venomous Thai Snakes From Rare To Famous

 Length: 60-80cm.

-A common snake across Thailand, often found in long grass near ponds.
-The red-necked keelback’s claim to fame is that everyone once thought it was harmless.
+The red-necked keelback’s claim to fame is that until a few years ago, everyone thought they were harmless.
 People kept them as low-maintenance household pets, feeding and touching them happily.
-Red-necked keelbacks lack front fang venom, instead secreting venom from their rear fangs which flows into bite wounds, through tiny canal-like grooves.
-The snake has to chew repeatedly, so people assumed that to cause harm, you’d have to leave the snake attached for 2 minutes.
+They lack instantly injected front fang venom like a cobra, instead secreting a venom from their rear fangs, which must slowly soak into a bite wound, via repeated chewing.
+Consequently, people assumed that to suffer harm, you’d have to leave the red-necked keelback attached for 2 minutes.

-But slowly, reports of life-threatening hospitalisations emerged.
-A child was chewed for just two seconds, and a man was chewed for 20 seconds, sending both to intensive care for a week.
-The venom potency was tested and proven to be 1.29mg, not earth-shattering, but with the potential to cause brain haemorrhages and kidney failure.
+Slowly though, reports of life-threatening hospitalisations emerged.
+A child was chewed for just two seconds, and one man was chewed for 20 seconds, sending both to intensive care for a week.
+The venom potency was tested scientifically and proven to be 1.29mg, which is stronger than a cottonmouth, with the potential to cause brain haemorrhages and kidney failure.

-Being such recent developments, the red-necked keelback lacks a dedicated antivenin.
-They add to the danger with poison stored in their signature red-neck, acquired from toads they ate, ready to burst if you touch them.
-Thai Villagers once walked past this snake with no worries.
-Unfortunately, many still do, as news is slow to trickle out.
+Being such a recently identified villain, the red-necked keelback lacks a dedicated antivenom.
+They add to this danger with poison stored in their signature red neck, acquired from toxic toads they eat.
+These toxins are stored in special nuchal glands, which burst if people dare to touch them.

 3 White-lipped pit viper